 Tauri App: One Frontend Codebase for Native and Web

-Keeping one frontend codebase for Tauri and the web sounds tidy until runtime differences start sneaking into every feature.
-This post uses plugin-store as the example, but the same IPC mocking pattern can be adapted to other plugins and commands too.
+Keeping one frontend codebase for Tauri and the web sounds tidy until runtime differences leak into every feature.
+This post uses plugin-store as the example, but the same IPC mocking pattern also works for other plugins and selected commands.

-Most cross-platform frontend codebases do not really stay single-codebase for long.
-They start shared, then platform checks spread everywhere, storage splits in two, and eventually the web app and the native app are only superficially related.
+Most cross-platform frontend codebases do not stay single-codebase for long.
+Platform checks spread, storage splits in two, and eventually the web app and the native app are only superficially related.

-I have a frontend that needs to run in two very different environments:
+I wanted the opposite: one frontend that can run in two very different environments:

-The goal is not just code sharing at the component level.
-The goal is to keep one actual frontend codebase, with the same screens, the same business logic, and the same storage-facing API, while only swapping the platform behavior underneath.
+The goal is to keep the same screens, business logic, and storage-facing API, while only swapping the platform behavior underneath.

-This post shows the pattern I use for that.
+This post shows the pattern I use to keep that split contained.

-That lets the rest of the application stay almost completely unaware of whether it is running inside Tauri or inside a normal browser.
+That keeps most of the application largely unaware of whether it is running inside Tauri or inside a normal browser.

 Architecture at a Glance